NA-DEGEN-GIRL/gpt-cli-helper/README.md

 <hr>
 <br>

-# GPT-CLI Pro — The Developer’s AI CLI (English Version)
+# GPT-CLI Helper — The Developer’s AI CLI (English Version)

-**GPT-CLI Pro** is a conversational AI client meticulously engineered to integrate seamlessly into a developer's terminal workflow.
+**GPT-CLI Helper** is a conversational AI client meticulously engineered to integrate seamlessly into a developer's terminal workflow.
 Powered by OpenRouter's universal API, it allows you to effortlessly switch between state-of-the-art language models like Claude 3, GPT-4o, and Llama 3.
 It transcends simple Q&A, offering a suite of powerful features focused on maximizing developer productivity across all stages of development—from code analysis and review to debugging and learning.

 ---